 Will I Need Surgery for My Carpal Tunnel?

-I recently had a new patient come into my office on a Monday.
+As a Mesa, AZ wrist pain doctor, I recently had a new patient come into my office on a Monday.
 He’s 66 and had been scheduled for shoulder replacement surgery 4 days later on Thursday, with the other shoulder to follow a few months later.
 Not an easy surgery nor an easy recovery.

 However, he started to develop numbness over both of his hands, with the numbness covering all 5 fingers.
 He mentioned to his orthopedic surgeon that he did not think he could manage the rehab from the shoulder with his hands being this numb.
 So this man has an NCV test done (a nerve conduction velocity test that can tell how well the nerves in your arms or legs are firing) that came back with a diagnosis of carpal tunnel syndrome.